jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It all started with a door in my face.
 And then, actually, a few more.
 I was either being too stubborn or too hopeful.
 Either way, I eventually learned my lesson.
 I was selling a web app that those in upper management were never going to buy.

 Before you wonder, it wasn't a matter of price, because there was no price.
 It wasn't a question of competition.
 None of that either.
 And I can promise it worked, because I had spent years in a cubicle doing the frontline job it serviced.
-After years of thinking about political and economic theory in the Information Age, I'd written a book (Starting Starfleet) about some untapped possibilities of new tech like smartwatch apps, bio-monitors, and bitcoin.
+After years of thinking about political and economic theory in the Internet Age, I'd written a book (Starting Starfleet) about some untapped possibilities of new tech like smartwatch apps, bio-monitors, and bitcoin.
 I only made this simple web app (using open-source technologies) to validate some of my ideas.

 I was right to.
 They were good ideas.
 I figured out how to solve a problem and save 100 million dollars, 300,000 hours of worker productivity, and even dozens of lives.
 All I did was enable worker-to-worker collaboration with an app that was virtually free.
 Why wouldn't I want to tell people about the theory behind it?

 Sadly, I was a fool.
 I didn't know it at the time, but I wasn't even knocking on doors.
 I was knocking on gates.
 See, I wasn't talking to frontline workers (who thanked me), or to customers.
 But to the bureaucrats, lawyers, managers, and executives who were well paid to "meet, discuss, delegate" about "garbage problems."
 As holdovers from the obessive management of the Industrial Age, I went against all they stood for; solving their problems was asking them to fire themselves.
 Worse, I was asking them to invalidate their identity as being "superiors."
-They put up gates to shut out, not promote, Information Age innovation.
+They put up gates to shut out, not promote, Internet Age innovation.
 In their mind, the levers of power, even small ones, are theirs by right.

 In retrospect, all this antagonism is damn exciting.
 I was standing at a historic moment in time.
 Here the Industrial Age was taking its last stand against human evolution.

 That's why the head office people never said no to me.
 No needs a reason.
 Instead, they simply said it was against the rules to say yes.
 You know—those obscure rules, hidden inside regulations and contracts.
 They believed in the rules, especially the one against frontline workers deciding on their own tools, holding their own levers, and taking out their own garbage, so to speak.

 Like anyone, I knew bringing new products to market is hard.
 I knew sales is difficult.
 I even knew antagonists exist.
-But I didn't realize how strongly the Information Age was being held back.
+But I didn't realize how strongly the Internet Age was being held back.
 Antagonists do a good job masking their self-interest with self-righteous rules.
 In their eyes, I wasn't an innovator helping his society win the game, but just an "uppity extra" stepping out of his place in the hierarchy.

 I don't want dwell about my experience too much.
 All that's important is this.
 There was a huge problem costing millions of dollars, weeks of workers' time (lots of it unpaid overtime), and maybe even your life.
 And it was against the rules to solve it.
-Even if I had won this battle for the Information Age, it would be a tiny victory.
+Even if I had won this battle for the Internet Age, it would be a tiny victory.

 So instead, I'm going to talk about winning the war.
-Our hospitals, schools, airports, roads—our entire way of life is being held back from the Information Age by a group of self-entitled holdovers of the Industrial Age.
+Our hospitals, schools, airports, roads—our entire way of life is being held back from the Internet Age by a group of self-entitled holdovers of the Industrial Age.

 So I learned my lesson and wrote this book.
 Because despite already having the digital technology to improve our lives, antagonists maintain gates all over the place to protect the pre-digital "Woodstock of 1969" way of life.
-They know—even if subconsciously—they lose their managerial status, executive positions, and superiority complexes in an Information Age mass-collaboration economy.
+They know—even if subconsciously—they lose their managerial status, executive positions, and superiority complexes in an Internet Age mass-collaboration economy.
 Being held back from this brighter future is why our lives are so unhappy.
 To improve our days then, the people need a new ruling philosophy... one that says improving our society is the only rule that matters.

 ## To Upgrade Our Civilization We Need To Reach for the Tools